-If you choose to open the file, the Smart Diff dialog window displays, indicating the configuration differences between the files.
+If you chose to open the file, the Smart Diff window shows the configuration differences between the files.

-If you choose to save the file, a copy is downloaded to your desktop.
+If you chose to save the file, a copy is downloaded to your desktop.

-Running a configuration restore task
+Activating a configuration restore task

-Run a configuration restore task to restore backup archives.
+You can execute a configuration restore task to activate the restore task.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore. - 2.
+- 1. Select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore. - 2.
 Select the backup archive you want to restore. - 3.
-Click the Activate Task(s) icon. - 4.
+Click the Activate Task icon. - 4.
 Click Yes to confirm.